 Mondays seemed to be hectic around here lately, but this one was about to enter the hall of shame big time.

-After surviving a 6 months crazy due-diligence period, all was set to green light the M&A. Friday signed-off with a smell of semi-dry ink on recently printed legal docs, trumping the air circulation.
+After surviving a 6 months crazy due-diligence period, all was set to greenlight the M&A. Friday signed-off with a smell of semi-dry ink on recently printed legal docs, trumping the air circulation.
 We all had our ultra-happy weekend smiles on.

-A well designed message decorated our screens –
+A well-designed message decorated our screens –

 “Good Morning, we’ve encrypted your customer data files.
 Failing to pay by Midnight will result in publishing all those personal records publicly.”

 I was well aware of ransomware but that was the first time I’ve ever heard of an ultimatum given, with a threat to go public with the hijacked data.
-To my outmost surprise, a simple “Just pay them and let’s get it over with” came from the unexpected FBI direction.
+To my utmost surprise, a simple “Just pay them and let’s get it over with” came from the unexpected FBI direction.

 We’re 15 min before the first press conference.
 While our Spokesman was busy briefing our frustrated CEO, I could just feel his eyes staring at me, looking for some redemption.
 I could feel his disappointment but I had nothing.